-Geography at Wisborough Green begins in Early Years where children have opportunities to explore, discover and begin to make sense of the world around them.
-We aim to continue this enquiry-led focus as children move through the school, answering, asking and even debating questions with interest and sensitivity that help them to:
+Geography at Wisborough Green Primary School begins in Early Years, where children have opportunities to explore, discover and begin to make sense of the world around them.
+We continue this enquiry-led focus as children move through the school, answering, asking and even debating questions with interest and sensitivity that help them to:

 - understand people, places and environments, and the interactions and connections between them